PyRepair/maniple/training-data/summarize-experiment/luigi/24/prompt_response_response_10.md

-The potential error location within the problematic function is in the line where the key-value pairs are being appended to the command list.
-This line does not correctly format the string as per the expected test cases.

-The bug occurred because the function did not format the key-value pairs in the expected format, leading to test failures.
-The expected format for the key-value pairs in the `command` list should be `"{name}={prop}={value}"` but the current implementation does not handle this formatting correctly.

-To fix this bug, we need to adjust the formatting of the string that is appended to the `command` list so that it matches the expected format.
-We also need to ensure that the keys and values are appropriately extracted from the input dictionary.
+The error in the `_dict_arg` function occurs because the values in the dictionary are being added to the `command` list without proper quoting, leading to discrepancies in the expected and actual lists.
+To fix this, we need to modify the `_dict_arg` function to ensure that the values in the dictionary are properly quoted before being added to the `command` list.

-Here's the corrected code for the problematic function:
+Here's the revised version of the `_dict_arg` function to address the bug:

 ```python
 def _dict_arg(self, name, value):